Study: 17 minutes defines local

 "Our survey shows that the community often doesn’t reciprocate that demand if location dictates anything more than the shortest of car journeys," said Mr. Marchant in a statement.
 "This research really highlights just how local businesses need to think when it comes to marketing their business — even a neighborhood twenty minutes away could be a block or two too far."

+How do you think most consumers define local?
 Are stores overestimating or underestimating the reach of their local marketing efforts?